-The following table sets forth information regarding the beneficial ownership of our common stock as of May 15, 2004, assuming the reclassification referred to under "The reclassification" had taken place as of such date and as adjusted to reflect the sale of the shares of common stock offered by us in this offering for:
+The following table sets forth information regarding the beneficial ownership of our common stock as of May 1, 2004, assuming the reclassification referred to under "The reclassification" had taken place as of such date and as adjusted to reflect the sale of the shares of common stock offered by us in this offering for:

-- each person or entity who is known by us to own beneficially more than 5% of any class of outstanding voting securities; - · each named executive officer and each director; - · all of our executive officers and directors as a group; and - each other stockholder selling shares in the this offering.
+- each person or entity who is known by us to own beneficially more than 5% of any class of outstanding voting securities; - · each named executive officer and each director; - · all of our executive officers and directors as a group; and - · each other stockholder selling shares in the this offering.

-As of May 15, 2004, our outstanding equity securities consisted of 56,101,399 shares of common stock, of which 7,080,444 shares are non-voting and held by DP Investors I, LLC, an affiliate of J.P.
+As of May 1, 2004, our outstanding equity securities consisted of 59,036,611 shares of common stock, of which 7,452,053 shares are non-voting and held by DP Investors I, LLC, an affiliate of J.P.
 Morgan Securities Inc., one of the representatives of the underwriters, which is selling 1,493,223 shares in this offering.
 The shares of non-voting common stock are convertible into shares of our common stock upon transfer to a non-affiliate of the holder or otherwise in a brokerage transaction.
 Each of J.P.
 Morgan Capital, L.P., Sixty Wall Street Fund, L.P., DP Investors I, LLC and DP Investors II, LLC is an affiliate of a broker-dealer and is a selling stockholder in this offering.
 Each such selling stockholder purchased the shares to be sold in this offering in the ordinary course of its business and at the time of such purchase had no agreements or understandings, directly or indirectly, with any person to distribute such shares.
-The selling stockholders in this offering may, in some circumstances, be deemed to be underwriters.
+The selling stockholders in this offering may be deemed to be underwriters.

 Unless otherwise indicated below, to our knowledge, all persons listed below have sole voting and investment power with respect to their shares of common stock, except to the extent authority is shared by spouses under applicable law.
+Prior to this offering, our stockholders agreements provided that significant corporate decisions, including the election of directors, were required to be taken in accordance with the direction of investment funds affiliated with Bain Capital, LLC.
+In connection with this offering, all of these provisions of the stockholders agreements will terminate.
+See "Relationships and transactions with related parties- Stockholders agreements."
 Unless otherwise indicated below, each entity or person listed below maintains an address of c/o Domino's Pizza, Inc., 30 Frank Lloyd Wright Drive, Ann Arbor, Michigan 48106.

 The number of shares beneficially owned by each stockholder is determined under rules promulgated by the Securities and Exchange Commission.
 The information is not necessarily indicative of beneficial ownership for any other purpose.
-Under these rules, beneficial ownership includes any shares as to which the individual or entity has sole or shared voting or investment power and any shares as to which the individual or entity has the right to acquire beneficial ownership within 60 days after May 15, 2004 through the exercise of any stock option, warrant or other right.
+Under these rules, beneficial ownership includes any shares as to which the individual or entity has sole or shared voting or investment power and any shares as to which the individual or entity has the right to acquire beneficial ownership within 60 days after May 1, 2004 through the exercise of any stock option, warrant or other right.
 The inclusion in the following table of those shares, however, does not constitute an admission that the named stockholder is a direct or indirect beneficial owner.